36% of Catawba College students vaccinated as classes begin - Salisbury Post

 Students and staff who are not vaccinated are required to take a COVID-19 test and submit the results to the college every week.
 A student could be administratively withdrawn from the college for repeated failure to submit test results, according to the letter from Tice.

-The college has, for months, said it highly recommends people get vaccinated.
+The college has for months said it highly recommends people get vaccinated.
 Previously, Catawba would allow vaccinated people to not wear masks indoors, but now the college will begin the year requiring everyone indoors to wear a mask, regardless of vaccination status.

 “We want to have a full college experience for our students and for them to enjoy the experience of college,” Bailey said.
 “Our best chance of doing that is to have as many people vaccinated as possible.”